mridula13/Telco-Customer-Churn/README.md

  - Replaced missing values in TotalCharges using the median.
  - Dropped customerID since it is only an identifier.
  - Verified that no missing values remained.

+ ---

+ ## Exploratory Data Analysis (EDA)
+ - Around 26% of customers churn, indicating slight class imbalance.
+ - Customers with shorter tenure are more likely to churn.
+ - Customers with higher monthly charges show higher churn rates.
+ - Customers on month-to-month contracts churn significantly more.
+ - Customers with lower total charges tend to churn, likely due to shorter tenure.

+ Observation: These insights indicate that tenure, contract type, and pricing are strong churn indicators.

+ ---

+ ## Train-Test Split
+ - 80% Training Data
+ - 20% Testing Data
+ - Stratified to preserve class distribution

+ ---

+ ## Models Implemented
+ ### Base Model: Logistic Regression
+ Logistic Regression was chosen as a simple and interpretable baseline model.
+ Results:
+ - Accuracy: ~0.81
+ - ROC-AUC: 0.8416

+ ### Improved Model: Random Forest
+ Random Forest was used to capture non-linear relationships between features.
+ Results:
+ - Accuracy: ~0.82
+ - ROC-AUC: 0.8433

+ ---
+ ## Model Comparison

+ ---

+ ## Error Analysis
+ ### Confusion Matrix
+ Both models:
+ - Correctly identify most non-churn customers.
+ - Struggle slightly more with identifying churners.
+ - Produce some false negatives (missed churn customers).

+ In churn prediction, minimizing false negatives is important because failing to identify churners leads to lost revenue.

+ ### ROC Curve Analysis
+ - ROC curves were plotted for both models.
+ - Both models perform significantly better than random guessing (AUC > 0.84).
+ - Random Forest slightly outperforms Logistic Regression.
+ - The performance difference is small.

+ ---

+ ## Conclusion
+ - Both models perform well on the Telco dataset.
+ - Random Forest achieved the highest ROC-AUC (0.8433).
+ - Logistic Regression performed nearly as well with lower complexity and higher interpretability.

+ The performance improvement from Random Forest is negligible, while it adds complexity and computational overhead.
+Therefore, Logistic Regression is the preferred model due to its simplicity, efficiency, and comparable predictive performance.